pivotal-cf/docs-pks/host-monitoring.hbs.md

 and your Linux and Windows cluster control plane nodes.

-Healthwatch enables you to monitor the functionality of your TKGI environment and can be configured to expose metrics to a service or database external to your Ops Manager foundation.
+Healthwatch enables you to monitor the functionality of your TKGI environment and can be configured to expose metrics to a service or database external to your {{ vars.platform_name }} foundation.
 For more information, see [Overview of the Healthwatch Exporter for TKGI Tile](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/healthwatch-for-vmware-tanzu/2-2/healthwatch/index.html#exporter-tkgi).

 To configure cluster discovery in Healthwatch, see